mdschweda/globwatch/README.md

 }
 ```

-Restore the project
+Restore the project:

 ```
 dotnet restore
 ```

-Run the application
+Run the application:

 ```
 dotnet globwatch ...
 ```